Bell v Tavistock: Background

-Some time after January 2020, Evans passed on her role as complainant to Keira Bell (referred to in court documents as Quincy Bell) "who was prescribed puberty blockers by GIDS when she was 16, thus her name is included in the case label.
-Bell had a double mastectomy aged 20, and now regrets transitioning, which has left her with 'no breasts, a deep voice, body hair, a beard[, and] affected sexual function'.
-She may well be infertile as a side effect of the drugs."
+Some time after January 2020, Evans passed on her role as claimant to Keira Bell.
+Bell (referred to in court documents as Quincy Bell) began puberty blockers when she was 16, 1 year and 9 months after being referred to GIDS, with the hope of progressing on to testosterone later – which she did at 17.
+At age 20 Bell had a double mastectomy.
+In 2019, when she was 22, she stopped taking testosterone.
+Bell describes regretting her transition.

 Bell in hindsight described her transition as being related to her mother's alcoholism, struggling with puberty, struggling with being a lesbian, social isolation, and depression.

 High Court judgment

-In the judgment delivered on 1 December 2020, which has now been quashed on appeal, the judges said that it was highly unlikely that a child aged 13 or less would be competent to give consent to the administration of puberty blockers, and that it was doubtful that 14 or 15 year olds could understand the long-term risks and consequences of this form of treatment.
+In the judgment delivered on 1 December 2020, which has now been overturned on appeal, the judges said that it was highly unlikely that a child aged 13 or under would be competent enough to give consent to puberty blockers, and that it was doubtful that 14 or 15 year olds could understand the long-term risks and consequences associated with them.
 Where the young person is 16 or over, "we recognise that clinicians may well regard these as cases where the authorisation of the court should be sought prior to commencing the clinical treatment."

 The Court said (126) "Where the decision is significant and life changing then there is a greater onus to ensure that the child understands and is able to weigh the information" and concluded: